Video Interview: Sherlock Holmes' Composer Hans Zimmer

-Watch the interview with composer Hans Zimmer:
+Watch our 2010 video interview with composer Hans Zimmer:

 This interview was shot using my Flip Mino camera, so apologies for the audio being a bit soft.
 Zimmer is, hands down, one of my favorite composers, from Gladiator to The Rock to The Last Samurai to Pirates of the Caribbean to Angels & Demons to, of course, Batman Begins and The Dark Knight.
 When I first talked to him in '08, I was given less than 5 minutes, but because he always has so much to say, I'm so glad that I got nearly 25 minutes with him this time.
 I hope you've enjoyed this interview with Hans Zimmer and I hope this has made you even more excited to hear his score for Inception!
 Stay tuned for more interviews.